 Unless the combined value of the deductions you’re eligible to claim using Schedule A exceeds this new higher standard deduction — or unless you’re not eligible to claim the standard deduction — it may not make financial sense to itemize.
 Also, claiming the standard deduction can make filing your tax returns easier, because you won’t need to submit IRS Schedule A or the forms that go along with it.
 But some taxpayers may not be eligible to itemize, like a taxpayer using the married filing separately status whose spouse itemizes.

 Itemizing means you claim deductions for specific things, like home mortgage interest or certain property taxes, instead of claiming the standard deduction.
 If you submit Schedule A, you may need to include certain additional forms and documentation to prove your eligibility for deductions you claim.

-Thanks to tax reform, more taxpayers are expected to claim the standard deduction on their 2018 tax returns.
+Thanks to tax reform, more taxpayers are expected to claim the standard deduction.
 Some people with significant medical expenses, high mortgage or local tax costs, big charitable donations, or certain other big expenses eligible for deduction may be more likely to itemize deductions.
 Any taxpayer who itemizes must submit IRS Schedule A, along with any forms required for deductions claimed.

 Jennifer Samuel, senior tax product specialist for Credit Karma, has more than a decade of experience in the tax preparation industry, including work as a tax analyst and tax preparation professional.
 She holds a bachelor’s degree in accounting from Saint Leo University.
 You can find her on LinkedIn.